LuisMarchio03/FidelityApp/readme.md

 - [x] The user must be able to reset the password.

 - [x] The user must be able to update the profile (name, email and password).

+- [] The user must be able to update the photo profile.

 - [x] The user must not be able to create a new user with an email already registered.